devplayer0/fyp/report.md

    from disk.
 2. The address of the entry point is read from the vector table.
-As defined by the ARMv7-M architecture, the vector table is at address `0x00000000` and the reset handler is at offset 0x4 in within the table [@armv7m].
+As defined by the ARMv7-M architecture, the vector table is at address `0x00000000` and the reset handler is at offset `0x4` in the table [@armv7m].
 3. The reset handler's address is written into the workload's symbol table as `_start`.
-Debugging output from gem5 will show addresses relative to this symbol.Normally this would be filled from a symbol table in an ELF executable.
+Debugging output from gem5 will show addresses relative to this symbol.
+Normally this would be filled from a symbol table in an ELF executable.

 In `initState()`: